Oxyn4/ECM1414-2025-coursework-1/README.md

 3. Each elevator uses a separate LOOK algorithm to handle assigned requests
 4. Periodically reassesses assignments to adapt to system changes

+## Team Members:
-## Team Members:YanBin Huang,Sam Harries,Logan Westwood,Jacob Evans,Xuanjin Qu.
+YanBin Huang,Sam Harries,Logan Westwood,Jacob Evans,Xuanjin Qu.

 *This project is submitted as part of ECM 1414 course, University of Exeter, 2025*